alexnaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

 - [ ] Demonstration video added from google drive.
    - [ ] All test cases are shown in the demonstration video.
    - [ ] Video is conscise.
-   - [ ] TestCase shown without implementation and with implementation.
    - [ ] Video length is not more than 10 mins.
-- [ ] Updated task's excel sheet with ETA for investigation, development and status changed to Code Review.
-- [ ] Already tracked your pull-requests and Jira in a different sheet inside the task workbook (excel).
 - [ ] CRN review all green.
 (Exception to CRN review don't apply - if says const -> static readonly, remove set from interface)
 - [ ] Pattern Quality Checking Bars
    - [ ] Is outputted pattern buildable.
 (Initializer Pattern + NewlyCreated Pattern) Output should be buildable.
    - [ ] Pattern is run against AESCIS project in file mode and generation is okay for new pattern + initializer pattern.
 Recording added.
   - [ ] Confluence page created for the pattern linked at : ...
-  - [ ] Pattern Contains Mocking of Framework (Moq or MsFakes)
+  - [ ] (optional) Pattern Contains Mocking of Framework (Moq or MsFakes)
-  - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
   - [ ] Used CsharpSyntaxNode over SyntaxNode (must).
-  - [ ] Ask for pattern running Json file and commit the pattern running json file.
    - [ ] Watched Code review guide for the team from prerequisite section.
-Apply Code review guide on the pull-request.
+Apply Code review guide on the pull-request. http://bit.ly/2EQO0wO
    - [ ] Ommited (Your) Author Name from Pattern.
    - [ ] Code doesn't contain magic strings, all are placed in the StaticTypes (CsharpIdentifiers, CommonConstants, AnyIdentifiers)
    - [ ] Linq is used properly.